David Dunlap Observatory: Contemporaries

 The DDO main instrument was the second-largest telescope in the world when it began operation in 1935.

 Some of the largest telescopes in 1935 were:

 Later in the 1930s, an 82-inch telescope was completed at McDonald Observatory in Texas.
 By the end of the next decade Dunlap's was still the fourth largest, due to the opening of the Hale Telescope in 1948.
 However, the telescope has remained the largest telescope in Canada until 1992, when the somewhat unique UBC-Laval LMT 2.65 m (104 in) came online.
 However, the LMT is a zenith telescope that only points up, using a liquid metal mirror.

 In popular culture

 The Observatory is featured multiple times in the NBC television series Hannibal.
 The administration building resembles the Baltimore State Hospital for the Criminally Insane.
 The Observatory is also featured on the Netflix production of The Umbrella Academy.
+Additionally, it is featured in the Showtime show Lost Girl.
+It has been used multiple times for the Syfy show Warehouse 13.